defold/doc/docs/en/manuals/material.md

 Configuring a vertex attribute to be repeated per instance requires that the `Step function` is set to `Instance`.
 This is done automatically for certain semantic types based on name (see the `Default attribute semantics` table above), but it can also be set manually in the material editor by setting the `Step function` to `Instance`.

-As a simple example, the following scene has four gameobjects with a model component each:
+As a simple example, the following scene has four game objects with a model component each:

 ![Instancing setup](images/materials/instancing-setup.png){srcset="images/materials/instancing-setup@2x.png 2x"}